Eric Hosmer Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Eric Hosmer, who went 1-for-4 with an RBI last time out, battle Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+The Chicago Cubs, including Eric Hosmer (hitting .226 in his past 10 games, with a home run, two walks and six RBI), battle starter Michael Grove and the Los Angeles Dodgers at Wrigley Field, Thursday at 7:40 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Dodgers.
+In his last game, he hit a home run while going 2-for-5 against the Athletics.

 Eric Hosmer Game Info & Props vs. the Dodgers